WTF-Design/wp-ui-tweaks/README.md

 - A login button for simple sites from simple developers

 ## Changelog
+1.9.2
+- Fix admin detection to look for #adminbar in addition to .wp-admin.

 1.9.1
 - Fix site detection to also look for href links into wp-content, not just src.